AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-introduction.md

 ```

-#### Supported document types {#supported-document-types}
+### Supported document types {#supported-document-types}

 For complete access to the rendering capabilities of the Communications APIs, it is recommended that you use an XDP file as input.
-In some cases, a PDF file can be used.
+Sometimes, a PDF file can be used.
 However, using a PDF file as input has the following limitations:

 A PDF document that does not contain an XFA stream cannot be rendered as PostScript, PCL, or ZPL.
 Communications APIs can render PDF documents with XFA streams (that is, forms created in Designer) into laser and label formats.
 If the PDF document is signed, certified, or contains usage rights (applied using AEM Forms Reader Extensions service), it cannot be rendered to these print formats.

 <!-- * Run-time options such as PDF version and tagged PDF are not supported for Acrobat forms.
 They are valid for PDF forms that contain XFA streams; however, these forms cannot be signed or certified. -->

-#### Email support {#email-support}
+### Email support {#email-support}

-For email functionality, you can create a process in AEM Workflows that uses the Email Step.
+For email functionality, you can create a process in Experience Manager Workflows that uses the Email Step.
 A workflow represents a business process that you are automating.

-#### Printable areas {#printable-areas}
+### Printable areas {#printable-areas}

 The default 0.25-inch nonprintable margin is not exact for label printers and varies from printer to printer and from label size to label size.
 It is recommended that you keep the 0.25-inch margin or reduce it.
 However, it is recommended that you do not increase the nonprintable margin.
 Otherwise, information in the printable area does not print properly.

 Always ensure that you use the correct XDC file for the printer.
 For example, avoid choosing an XDC file for a 300-dpi printer and sending the document to a 200-dpi printer.

-#### Scripts {#scripts}
+### Scripts {#scripts}

 A form design that is used with the Communications APIs can contain scripts that run on the server.
 Ensure that a form design does not contain scripts that run on the client.
 For information about creating form design scripts, see Designer Help.

 <!-- #### Working with Fonts
  Document Considerations for Working with Fonts>> -->

-#### Font mapping {#font-mapping}
+### Font mapping {#font-mapping}

 If a font is installed on a client computer, it is available in the drop-down list in Designer.
 If the font is not installed, it is necessary to specify the font name manually.
 The “Permanently replace unavailable fonts” option in Designer can be off.
 Otherwise, when the XDP file is saved in Designer, the substitution font name is written to the XDP file.
-This means that the printer-resident font is not used.
+It means that the printer-resident font is not used.

 To design a form that uses printer-resident fonts, choose a typeface name in Designer that matches the fonts that are available on the printer.
 A list of fonts that are supported for PCL or PostScript are located in the corresponding device profiles (XDC files).
 Alternatively, font mapping can be created to map nonprinter-resident fonts to printer-resident fonts of a different typeface name.
 For example, in a PostScript scenario, references to the Arial® font can be mapped to the printer-resident Helvetica® typeface.